glenw83/glenw83.github.io/_pages/surface-diffusion-experiments.md

         </p>
         <p class="sd-next-note">
-          A single dataset could test whether $$A(t)^4$$ is linear in time, whether rescaled profiles collapse, whether the terminal slope approaches 46.04&deg;, and whether material is conserved while the outer surface remains smooth.
+          A single dataset could test whether $$A(t)^4$$ is linear in time, whether rescaled profiles collapse, whether the terminal slope approaches 46.04 degrees, and whether material is conserved while the outer surface remains smooth.
         </p>
       </div>